 - Restoration of the We Are the Dream mural

-Inclusion, Diversity, Equity and Accessibility (IDEA) Action Plan Working Group
+Inclusion, Diversity, Equity, Accessibility and Social Justice (IDEAS) Action Plan Working Group

 The Diversity Committee primarily has an internal focus with an ongoing, active role in increasing awareness and sensitivity among staff and recommending policies and practices that embed diversity and inclusion into all relevant staff programs, library services and activities.